-Trend Micro offers free trial versions of all of its antivirus solutions, which can be downloaded from the developer's website, in the product area, under "Free Tools and Apps".
-After downloading the installation file (slightly larger than 400 MB), it takes a few minutes to install the software.
-On the plus side, to start taking advantage of this, all we had to input was our email address and not a payment method.
-We like these kinds of trials because there's no risk of the user inadvertently having to pay for software that they forgot to uninstall or cancel.
+Trend Micro offers free trials of all of its antivirus solutions.
+These can be downloaded from the developer's website, in the product area, under "Free Tools and Apps".
+After downloading the installation file (around 400 MB), it takes a few minutes to install the software.
+All that's needed to start the free trial is an email address.
+Since no payment method is required, you won't have to pay for a subscription that you forgot to cancel.

-After installation concluded, we found ourselves in Trend Micro's rectangular desktop dashboard, the central focal point of which is the green-bordered "Scan" button.
-Clicking on this launches a quick scan, however, by selecting the arrow symbol next to it, you can perform a full or user-defined scan instead.
-More on these in the next section.
+Once installed, we found ourselves in Trend Micro's rectangular desktop dashboard.
+This is built around a green-bordered "Scan" button.
+Click on this to start a quick scan.
+Alternatively, by selecting the arrow symbol next to it, you can perform full or user-defined scans instead.
+We'll discuss each of these in more detail below.

-Scans are the central element of Trend Micro's user interface.
+Scans are the heart of Trend Micro's user interface.

-In the next section, we'll take a closer look at all of the features offered in each of the four modules.
+In the next section, we'll take a closer look at all of the features that are offered in the four modules.

-Trend Micro offers a variety of different tools and features, divided between four categories.
+Trend Micro offers plenty of different tools and features, divided between four modules.

-In sum, we found Trend Micro's user interface to be easy to come to terms with, quickly finding our way around the features which the software offers.
-All of the tools and components are logically organized, meaning that we didn't need long to track down what we needed.
-Rounding things out, we liked being able to launch a scan directly from the comfort of the dashboard's start screen.
+Trend Micro's user interface is easy to come to terms with, and we quickly found our way around all of the software's features.
+Tools and components are logically arranged and we didn't have to search for what we needed.
+Rounding things out, we liked being able to start a scan directly from the comfort of the dashboard's main screen.

-Trend Micro offers access to different features depending on the subscription option you've selected.
-There are a few minor differences between the Windows and Mac versions of the software.
-Below, we've detailed the features available in the subscription packages for Windows, with information about the other subscriptions included in the "Pricing" chapter of this review.
+The subscription you select determines which Trend Micro features you get access to.
+In addition, there are a few minor differences between the Windows and macOS versions.
+Below, we've detailed the features included in the Windows subscriptions.
+For information about the other subscriptions, be sure to check the "Pricing" chapter of this review.

-By clicking on "Scan Preferences", you can adjust a few additional parameters, such as whether your system should be checked for suspicious files each time it boots up, or how the program should handle potentially unwanted programs (PUPs).
+Click on "Scan Preferences" to specify whether your system should be checked for suspicious files each time it boots up, or how the program should handle potentially unwanted programs (PUPs).

-Trend Micro allows users to configure their scan preferences.
+Trend Micro users can configure their scan preferences.

 Real-time protection against ransomware

-Beyond scans, Trend Micro also protects its users in real-time, against difficult and dangerous malware, such as ransomware.
-Otherwise known as 'extortion Trojans', these encrypt your files, only providing you with the decryption key after you pay a hefty fee.
-Trend Micro promises to be able to quickly identify ransomware and to restore encrypted files.
+Trend Micro also protects its users in real-time against difficult and dangerous malware, like ransomware.
+Sometimes known as extortion Trojans, these encrypt your files, and only give you the decryption key if you pay a hefty sum.
+Trend Micro promises to quickly identify ransomware and restore encrypted files.

-In the "Data" module, you'll also find "Folder Shield", which you can use to outfit sensitive folders on your system with additional security.
-Beyond that, Trend Micro also offers a Crypto-Ransomware File Decryptor Tool, that anyone can use (for free) to attempt to decrypt their files after a ransomware infection.
-Whether the ransomware you were targeted with is one of those it can neutralize is a matter of luck.
+In the "Data" module, you'll find "Folder Shield", which you can use to give additional security to sensitive folders.
+The developer also offers Ransomware File Decryptor, a tool that anyone can use (for free) to attempt to decrypt their files after a ransomware infection.
+Whether the ransomware you've fallen victim to is among those that it can neutralize is a matter of luck.

-You can enhance the security of selected folders on your system with Trend Micro's "Folder Shield".
+Enhance the security of selected folders with Trend Micro's "Folder Shield".

 Secure online banking and shopping

-With "Pay Guard", you can set specific websites to open in a special, secure browser, either manually or automatically.
-Generally speaking, on its own, Trend Micro has difficulty automatically discerning banking websites.
+With "Pay Guard", you can set certain websites to open in a secure browser, either manually or automatically.
+Trend Micro seems to have some difficulty automatically identifying banking websites on its own.

-You can safely complete transactions online using Trend Micro's "Pay Guard" browser.
+Safely complete online transactions with Trend Micro's "Pay Guard" browser.

 Email and network protection

-The program also warns against potential threats arising from your WLAN or hotspot connections.
+The program also warns against possible threats from your WLAN, Wi-Fi, or hotspot connections.

 Permanently delete files

-Trend Micro's data shredder is known as "Secure Erase", serving up the ability to permanently delete files, making them veritably unrecoverable (or, only with a significant amount of work).
-The tool offers two options: "Quick Erase", which overwrites the file once, or "Permanent Erase", which performs seven overwrites, and as such, can take a bit more time.
+Trend Micro's data shredder, "Secure Erase", helps to permanently delete files.
+For all intents and purposes, these are made unrecoverable (or, require a significant amount of work to restore).
+The tool offers two options: "Quick Erase", which overwrites the file once, or "Permanent Erase", which performs seven overwrites.
+The second option, while more thorough, also takes considerably longer.

-Once you've activated the software, you can utilize "Secure Erase" outside of the program by right-clicking on any file and selecting the appropriate option.
+Once you've installed Trend Micro, you can use "Secure Erase" by right-clicking on any file and selecting the appropriate option.

-In the corresponding area in the dashboard, you can also create user profiles, defining rules and parameters for them.
-To check up on how your filters are working, you'll also be provided with information about blocked websites or website categories in the Security Report.
+In the corresponding area in the dashboard, you can also create user profiles, and define rules and parameters for them.
+To see how your filters are doing, you can check the Security Report.
+There, you'll be provided with information about blocked websites and categories.

-During our evaluation, blocked categories remained inaccessible, however, we found Trend Micro's control center to be less intuitive than those offered by other software, such as Norton.
+During our evaluation, blocked categories remained inaccessible.
+At the same time, Trend Micro's control center was less intuitive than those offered by some of its competitors, like Norton.

-With Trend Micro's parental controls you can prevent your children from accessing dangerous or adult content, while also limiting their screentime.
+Trend Micro's parental controls help you to prevent your children from accessing dangerous or adult content, while also limiting their screentime.

 Social media protection

-Trend Micro offers two tools for making your social network activities more secure, one of which, "Privacy Scanner", checks your privacy settings on platforms like Facebook, LinkedIn, or Twitter.
-This feature also alerts you to weaknesses in your browser that might expose you to attackers.
-During our assessment, it didn't offer us any suggestions for improving our privacy on LinkedIn or Facebook, but in our browser, it recommended that we turn off autofill.
+Trend Micro offers two tools for making your social network activities more secure: "Privacy Scanner" and "Social Network Protection".
+The first checks your privacy settings on platforms like Facebook, LinkedIn, or Twitter.
+It also alerts you to browser weaknesses that might expose you to attackers.
+During our assessment, it didn't give us any social media suggestions but did recommend that we turn off autofill in our browser.

-Beyond that, the "Social Network Protection" feature rates links on Facebook or Twitter.
+"Social Network Protection" rates links on Facebook or Twitter.

-And that's not all: There's also a password-protected folder, known as the "Vault", in which you can store sensitive files and data to guard them from prying eyes.
-As mentioned above, "Silent Mode" allows you to turn off notifications for a fixed period of time, or until you decide to start receiving them again.
+And that's not all: There's also "Vault", a password-protected folder where you can safely store sensitive files and data.
+"Silent Mode" allows you to turn off notifications for a fixed period of time, or until you want to receive them again.

-Despite all of the things it includes, Trend Micro is missing a few features that we consider important, or at least, common amongst antivirus software.
-To give two examples of the former, there's neither hide nor hair of webcam protection or a firewall, while for the latter, a VPN and cloud-backups are the two most notable absentees.
+Despite all of the things it includes, Trend Micro is missing a few features that are important and/or common among antivirus solutions.
+Two examples of the former include webcam protection and a firewall, while for the latter, we'd suggest a VPN and cloud backups.

-You'll only get (automatic) access to the mobile version of Trend Micro if you're a Maximum Security package subscriber or higher, however, you can download it separately.
-With it, we were able to scan our device to identify threats, all the while making use of its features.
-These include "Web Guard", which warns you against visiting suspicious websites or links, "Fraud Buster", which checks text messages for dubious content, and "Wi-Fi Checker", which assesses the security of networks you can connect to.
+Automatic access to the mobile version of Trend Micro is only for Maximum Security subscribers and above, however, you can download it separately.
+With it, we were able to scan our device and use its features.
+These include "Web Guard", which warns you about visiting suspicious websites or links, "Fraud Buster", which checks text messages for dubious content, and "Wi-Fi Checker", which assesses the security of networks you connect to.

-A few other features found their way from the desktop to the mobile version, such as "Pay Guard", the privacy checker for social networks, and the parental controls.
+A few other features found their way from the desktop to the mobile version.
+Some examples include "Pay Guard", "Privacy Scanner", and parental controls.

-Overall, Trend Micro covers most of the antivirus basics, throwing in quite a few nifty extras, like its social media protection or "Silent Mode".
-In comparison to other antivirus solutions, however, the features on offer aren't awe-inspiring, with some notable absences like a VPN, webcam protection, or a firewall, accounting for the loss of points in this category.
+Overall, Trend Micro covers most of the antivirus basics along with a few nifty extras, like its social media protection features and "Silent Mode".
+In comparison to other antivirus solutions, however, the features aren't awe-inspiring.
+There are also some notable absences including a VPN, webcam protection, or a firewall.
+As such, we have to take away from points in this category.

 Security & Performance

-Trend Micro fared best with AV-Test, taking maximum points in both categories owing to its ability to identify 100% of all threats while not exerting a noticeable impact upon the system's performance.
+Trend Micro fared best with AV-Test, taking maximum points in both categories owing to its ability to identify 100% of all threats without negatively impacting performance.

-The software didn't perform as well with AV-Comparatives: During the most recent Real-World Protection Test, an above-average number of false positives materialized, costing the provider the coveted and elusive Advanced+ status.
-All the same, once again 100% of all threats were identified, however, this included a few files that weren't infected.
-Turning to performance, AV-Comparatives determined that Trend Micro significantly impacted the system's programs, relegating it to 12th place.
-For our part, we didn't note any performance issues while running a full system scan.
+The software didn't perform as well with AV-Comparatives: During its Real-World Protection Test, there was an above-average number of false positives.
+All the same, 100% of all threats were identified, however, this included a few files that weren't infected.
+Turning to performance, AV-Comparatives determined scans had a significant negative impact on programs.
+For our part, we didn't note any performance issues during a full system scan.

-Taken together, Trend Micro's security is good, while its performance issues appear to be limited to some specific areas.
+Taken together, while Trend Micro's security is good its performance seems to be inconsistent.

-Trend Micro's help center includes FAQs, a knowledgebase, and articles sorted by product type, all of which feature plenty of screenshots, hyperlinks, and sometimes videos.
-All content can be text-searched.
-In our opinion, Trend Micro's efforts are well-executed.
+Trend Micro's help center includes FAQs, a knowledge base, and articles sorted by product type.
+All content features plenty of screenshots, hyperlinks, and sometimes videos and is text-searchable.
+We think the provider's static support is well-executed.

-Should you require a more human touch, you can contact Trend Micro's support team either by telephone, live chat, or support ticket.
-During our evaluation, we only waited a few seconds in the chat window to be connected with a friendly customer service representative.
+Should you require a human touch, you can contact Trend Micro's support team either by telephone, live chat, or support ticket.
+During testing, we only waited a few seconds in the chat window to be connected with a friendly customer service representative.
 The chat is staffed around the clock.
-We received an answer to our support ticket query within 24 hours.
+Our support ticket was answered within 24 hours.

-We can't really say too much negative about Trend Micro's support owing to the numerous channels the company provides for getting in touch and resolving issues.
+There isn't much to criticize about Trend Micro's support owing to the variety of ways it offers for getting in touch and resolving issues.

-Private Windows users can purchase a subscription to one of three subscriptions offered by Trend Micro, each of which includes more features and tools as the price increases: Antivirus+ Security, Internet Security, and Maximum Security.
-Internet Security adds parental controls, privacy protection for social media, and optimization tools to the features included with Antivirus+ Security.
-Protection for mobile devices and premium support are the main benefits of the Maximum Security subscription.
+Individual Windows users have three subscription options, which increase in features and price: Antivirus+ Security, Internet Security, and Maximum Security.
+Internet Security adds parental controls, privacy protection for social media, and optimization tools to the Antivirus+ Security subscription's features.
+Protection for mobile devices and premium support are the main selling points of the Maximum Security subscription.

 Should you only want Trend Micro for your mobile device, you can purchase an Android or iOS subscription.
-In addition, the developer also offers a range of antivirus solutions for businesses.
+The developer also offers a range of antivirus solutions for businesses.